panyan7/panyan7.github.io/_posts/2023-01-01-coursereview.md

 - &#9733; 15-751 A Theorist's Toolkit
   - Ryan teaches you many tricks and details that might bother beginners when doing CS theory research that are typically not taught in many classes.
 You might take a long time to learn them yourself.
 - &#9733; 21-484 Graph Theory
-  - Wesley Pegden is such a nice guy!
+  - Wesley Pegden is a nice guy!
 - 21-356 Principles of Real Analysis II
+  - Manifolds are pretty hard.
 - 80-405 Game Theory
+  - A very easy class.
+All gradings are based on homeworks.
+  - I hope SCS would launch an algorithmic game theory class.
 - 73-102 Principles of Microeconomics
+  - Minimal work.
+Found out that the course has a Piazza after chatting with a classmate after final.
 - 07-400 Research Practicum in Computer Science
+  - Worked with Yuanzhi Li on adaptive algorithms.
 - 15-295 Competition Programming and Problem Solving
+  - Participated in ICPC and won a silver medal!

 **Other commitments:** Non-convex optimization research, ML Research @ MultiComp Lab, ICPC.

 ## Fall 2021
-- (TA) 10-725 Convex Optimization
-  - The major works are grading and leading office hours since there are no recitations.
-One additional work is that Yuanzhi doesn't provide solutions to the homework problems, so I was actually the person responsible for writing the reference solutions to all the homework problems.
 - &#9733; 15-859 Special Topics in Theory: Algorithms for Big Data
   - This is a graduate-level theory course taught by David Woodruff.
 It's mainly about sketching and streaming algorithms, and most problems are just (randomized) linear algebra.
   - This is the first time I take a real "PhD-level" course, and the first time I feel like I'm the only stupid guy in the classroom.
 Solving the homeworks were challenging and fun, so I am pretty sure that I want to do theory research.